What is it?

 The National scale land capability for agriculture map provides information on the types of crops that may be grown in different areas dependent on environmental and soil characteristics.

-The Land capability for agriculture (partial cover) was published later at a greater resolution and, where coverage exists, is seen as the definitive mapped assessment.
+The Land capability for agriculture (partial cover) was published later at a greater resolution following extensive field verification.
+Where coverage exists, the Land capability for agriculture (partial cover) is the definitive mapped assessment and should be used instead of the National scale map.

 Map legend